We stand with First Nations families and communities

 What can we do as allies to be supportive?

-Below is a list of actions inspired by Tish King, Dr Virginia Marshall, Larissa Baldwin-Roberts and Roxy Moore from a 2023 Groundswell Giving Truth Telling and Healing webinar -
+Below is a list of actions inspired by Tish King, Dr Virginia Marshall, Larissa Baldwin and Roxy Moore from the recent Groundswell Giving Truth Telling and Healing webinar -

 - Participate in truth-telling - be informed by First Nations voices about the history of our country.
 Share what you learn with your family and friends.
 Acknowledging the truth of our past is an important step in moving forward together.

-Amplify the voices of First Nations leaders by sharing their stories (in their own words) on your social media channels.
+- Amplify the voices of First Nations leaders by sharing their stories (in their own words) on your social media channels.
 Let First Nations people tell their own stories.
-Share messages that centre First Nations strength, solutions, community and culture.

 - Connect with your local First Nations community - let them know you stand with them and be willing to listen and learn.